Browse By Age

 The course’s combination of both the theoretical and practical aspects of business and marketing (culminating in the App Challenge) enables students to understand and visualise the way a business works.
 The nature of the challenge mimics the requirements of business in real life, right down to realistic marketing and sales presentations, leaving students ready and eager to go out into the world as entrepreneurs.

-This subject is part of the New Perspectives course at Oxford Royale Summer Schools’s London summer school.
+This subject is part of the New Perspectives course at Oxford Royale Summer Schools’s Cambridge summer school.

 The New Perspectives summer course, for students aged 13 to 15, is suitable both for those who are trying to decide what to pursue in further education, and for those who simply want to learn about a variety of interesting subjects - 17+ study options are available!

 Students choose two morning classes and one afternoon workshop to provide a diverse and stimulating curriculum that is tailored to their needs, allowing them to pursue areas of interest or try out something new.
-Students studying New Perspectives in London get the chance to live and learn in Imperial College London.
+Students studying New Perspectives in Cambridge get the chance to live and learn in a college of the University of Cambridge.

 No specific experience is required in order to take part in this workshop.